We can offer lots of ways to learn more about Quakers, it all depends what suits you.

 If you prefer to hear someone speak in person:

 Try attending a Quaker Quest session.
-Visit www.quakerquest.org for locations.
+Visit www.quakerquest.org on Zoom.

 Come to Meeting: just turn up at Watford Meeting House at 10.30 am any Sunday.
 We sit together in an expectant, waiting silence, which is interrupted, but not broken, by those who feel called to vocal ministry.
 After about an hour, the meeting is ended by two experienced members shaking hands.
 It is then usual for worshippers to greet one another and for the Clerk to make some announcements.
 We follow this with refreshments and an opportunity to chat, for those who want to.
 Everyone is welcome, and you are free to leave whenever you wish.